Verbier ISIA Training

 Instructing – Christmas Holiday & New Years

-This busy period provides a perfect opportunity to work and deliver lessons to various customers.
+This busy period provides a perfect opportunity to work and deliver lessons to various guests.
 Also, a chance to shadow other full-time instructors and learn group management, interpersonal skills, drills, and exercises.
-This period is an invaluable knowledge sharing exercise with other experienced instructors and is very helpful for your ISIA Teaching exam.
+This period is an invaluable knowledge-sharing exercise with other experienced instructors and is very helpful for your ISIA Teaching exam.

 Key Focus: Terrain Change, Performance Outputs, Racing Skills, Mountain Skills